$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Main Results on -extreme Points

 is called a \emph{$\cst$-convex combination} for $\mu$.
 The operators $T_i$'s here are called {\em $\cst$-coefficients}.
 When $T_i$'s are invertible, the sum in \eqref{C^*sum} is called a \emph{proper $\cst$-convex combination} for $\mu$. \end{definition}

 Observe that $\px$ is a {\em $\cst$-convex set} in the sense that it is closed under $\cst$-convex combinations.
-Now the following definition is the POVM analogue of the definition in \cite{Farenick Morenz} for unital completely positive maps.
+Now the following definition of $\cst$-extreme points is the POVM analogue of the definition in \cite{Farenick Morenz} for unital completely positive maps.